|

 his health, which had deteriorated during his time in active

-army duty in the penal battalion as well as in his post-war
+army duty, penal battalion as well as in his post-war exile,"

-exile," recalled Boiko.
-"And being the actual executor
+recalled Boiko.
+"And being the actual executor of the

-of a state order, he nevertheless understood that his task
+state order, he nevertheless understood that his task created

-created an opportunity to provide at least a little information
+an opportunity to provide at least some information about

-on Indian yogic tradition in a government publication.
-As
+Indian yogic tradition in a government publication.
+As a result,

-a result, this article became the first official publication
+this article became the first official publication on yoga

-on yoga since the death of Stalin and under the Soviet system
+since the death of Stalin and under the Soviet system in general,

 This